isw-kudos/huddo-docs/docs/boards/cp/migration.md

 > Note: please review the [Roles page](/boards/cp/roles/) for details on how Community Activity membership is interpreted & presented by Boards

+## Difference between the individual import

+There is an individual import, when you hover over the orange _Create_ button and click _Import from Activities_.
+It can be accessed by end-users, but only usess the Activities API.
+While this works for basic Activitiy functionality, it **doesn't include** any extra features from Huddo Boards for WebSphere.
+Card colors are one example of those features.

+So you'll need to use the migration service described here to import **all** data in the new Boards.

 ## Process Overview

 This service will: